Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 16.png" width="1100">

 For example, suppose you tap the `OS_NUM` key, then the `OS_SHFT` key and finally the `KC_1` key .
 By default, pressing an OSoS modifier key after an OSoS layer key does not deactivate the layer.
 Instead, the layer remains active until the next non-modifier key press.
-This can be inconvenient for Callum-modifiers users, who have their modifiers on secondary layers and expect them to be applied to the base layer.
+This can be inconvenient for Callum-modifiers users, who have their modifiers on secondary layers and expect them to affect the base layer.
 To change this behavior, add the following to your `config.h`:
 ```c
 #define OS_MOD_SHOULD_LEAVE_OS_LAYER
 ```